Bill Walton: Championships and national records

 As a senior in 1969–70, Walton made 384 of 490 shot attempts, 78.3 percent, still the all-time national record.
 In addition, Walton's 825 rebounds that season ranks No 3 all-time.
 His 25.0 rebounds per game in a season ranks No. 7 all-time.

 In 1970, Walton was featured in "Faces in the Crowd" in the January 26 issue of Sports Illustrated, his first national media recognition.

-"It was a dream come true to be a part of a special team", Walton said.
+"It was a dream come true to be a part of a special team," Walton said.
 "Helix is where it all began.
 It was a humbling honor and privilege to be on the same squad as true legends Monroe Nash, Wilbur Strong, Phil Edwards, and Bruce Menser.
 I'm the luckiest guy on earth."

-Hall of Fame Coach Denny Crum was then an assistant coach at University of California, Los Angeles (UCLA), under John Wooden, sent to watch Walton play.
+Hall of Fame Coach Denny Crum, then an assistant coach at University of California, Los Angeles (UCLA) under John Wooden, was sent to watch Walton play.
 Crum first saw Walton in 1968 as a high school junior and was at first dubious when hearing of Walton, but went to scout him anyway.
-"I came back and told Coach Wooden that this Walton kid was the best high school player I'd ever seen", Crum recalled.
+"I came back and told Coach Wooden that this Walton kid was the best high school player I'd ever seen," Crum recalled.